What to expect

 Grace’s services respect the dignity and tradition that inform Christian worship of all varieties, but also encourage informality and warmth.
 Ordained clergy generally, though not always, lead worship.
 Lay leaders participate extensively in the Eucharist, because the Episcopal Church subscribes to the Reformation doctrine that the church is a “kingdom of priests.”
 Please find below more detailed descriptions of special lay ministries in the Eucharist.

 The Servers (acolytes) group at Grace comprises both adults and youth.
-We hope to have a group of young people to take over this ministry, but at this time the younger group is apprenticing as junior servers.
 A server should arrive in time to be robed, light the candles, process in with the clergy carrying the cross at the beginning of the service, and assist during the service.
 Training is also provided for those who are interested.
 A schedule is prepared every six months and the rotation is about every 6–8 weeks.